eleev/ios-learning-materials/Lists/AmazingMaterials.md

 - [KHAWER KHALIQ](https://khawerkhaliq.com) - A Swift-related blog by Khawer Khaliq.
 - [Swiftjective-C](https://www.swiftjectivec.com) - A periodical on the art of modern iOS software engineering.
 - [Medium: Swift Algorithms & Data Structures](https://medium.com/swift-algorithms-data-structures) - A book on modern code, illustrations & computer science by Wayne Bishop.
+- [Joachim Complains About Things 😤](https://blog.cocoafrog.de) - A blog about bad software and how not to write bad software.
+Occasionally, about good software.
+Author Joachim Kurz.
+- [FlexMonkey](http://flexmonkey.blogspot.com) - Creative coding in Swift.
+A blog by Simon Gladman.

 #### Machine Learning Blogs